dekuNukem/Nintendo_Switch_Reverse_Engineering/spi_flash_dump_notes.md

 ## x2000 Pairing info

-Used internally to store current and previous Master Bluetooth addresses and Long Term Keys.
+Used internally to store current and previous Host Bluetooth addresses and Long Term Keys.

+It can store entries until it fills  the whole section.

 The current used data has `x95` magic.
 If `x00`, this data defines the previous paired connection and the next section defines the current one.

-When Joy-Con enters sleep, it clears the old pairing info and moves section 2 to section 1.

-By connecting through USB (Charging grip), it keeps section 1 and the current LTK used with Switch can be acquired.
+By connecting through USB (Charging grip), it keeps the active section and the current LTK used with Switch can be acquired.

 Can be reset with `x07` subcommand.